polkadot-developers/polkadot-docs/develop/blockchains/custom-blockchains/benchmarking.md

 --output weights.rs
 ```

-- `--runtime` - The path to your runtime's WebAssembly
+- `--runtime` - The path to your runtime's Wasm
 - `--pallet` - The name of the pallet you wish to benchmark.
 This pallet must be configured in your runtime and defined in `define_benchmarks`
 - `--extrinsic` - Which extrinsic to test.
 Using `*` implies all extrinics will be benchmarked
 - `--output` - Where the output of the auto-generated weights will reside

-The result should be a `weights.rs` file, which contains the types you can use to annotate your extrinsic with the correctly balanced weights in your runtime.
+The result should be a `weights.rs` file containing the types you can use to annotate your extrinsic with the correctly balanced weights in your runtime.

-## Additional Resources
+## What's Next

-- View the Rust Docs for a more comprehensive, low level view of the [FRAME V2 Benchmarking Suite](https://paritytech.github.io/polkadot-sdk/master/frame_benchmarking/v2/index.html)
+- View the Rust Docs for a more comprehensive, low-level view of the [FRAME V2 Benchmarking Suite](https://paritytech.github.io/polkadot-sdk/master/frame_benchmarking/v2/index.html)